BellwethrInc/incremental-learning/README.md

-# Experiments with Incremental Learning for Privacy Preservation
+# Experiments with Incremental Learning
 Experiments and frameworks for incremental machine learning.

 <strong>Why attempt to learn incrementally?</strong>